 Nobility Reform: Dynasties

 (Year 234, Winter) This morning the Royal Palace Office (RPO), on behalf of the Royal Chamber, announced upcoming adjustments to the set of rules for Houses of Aristocracy.
 Mazaloom kingdom had a well developed system for generations.
-This will continue, but as the global world adjusts with various expansions, the nations of Snorthia, Sea and Mazaloom have debated to find a common base for their aristocratic structures.
-This means, in all three nations some fine tuning is coming next year.
+This will continue, but as the global world adjusts to various expansions, the nations of Snorthia, Sea and Mazaloom have debated to find a common base for their aristocratic structures.
+This means, in all three nations some fine tuning will take place this coming Spring.

 His Royal Majesty King Tarriot of Mazaloom is head of the Royal Chamber.

-Before you read on - in all three nations the traditional organization will still stand strong.
-While we will still have our unique culture, there are some fields where we can come up with common solutions.
-The idea is that if the three nations' aristocratic structures have more in common, it will be recognized and easier related to for all, accross borders.
+Before you read on - in all three nations the traditional culture will stand strong.
+While we will still have our national uniqueness, there are some fields where we can come up with common solutions.
+This should be possible for both the Dynasty system and Nobility (career).
+The idea is that if the three nations share bits of their aristocratic structure, it will be easier for all to relate, accross borders.

 One reason for the adjustments is the implementation of Dynasties.
-This is an old community form with origin in the Empire of Snorthia, but never before used in the kingdoms of Mazaloom and Sea.
-However, while the main structure from Snorthia will now be used by all, there will be influences from at least Mazaloom, that also Snorthian Dynasties must adapt - such as focus skills.
+This old community form with origin in the Empire of Snorthia, never established in the kingdoms of Mazaloom and Sea.
+However, while the main structure from Snorthia will now be used by all, there might be minor influences going the other way - such as Mazaloom's Houses having a focus skill, which will now be adapted by Snorthian dynasties, too.

 So, what is new?

-Five representants met in Mt.
-Komorebi last week to debate the common structure of Dynasties.
+Last week five representants met in Mt.
+Komorebi to debate the common structure of Dynasties.
 HRM King Tarriot represented Mazaloom kingdom, HRM King Salomar from Sea kingdom, and Emperor Orchor represented his Empire of Snorthia.
 The empire was originally ruled by three kingdoms, and the Emperor also represented the old Komorebia kingdom, where he has his seat, while the other two old kingdoms were represented by Ailia Arbong (King Adekoya of Simerinia was not able to attend this meeting), and High Priest Akyshi Gilmore (76) attended as Head of the 1st protected family (former royal family) of Yacothia.

 Representants from one empire and four kingdoms.
 Left to right: Ailia Arbong (Simerinia kingdom), King Tarriot (Mazaloom kingdom), Emperor Orchor (Empire of Snorthia), King Salomar (Sea kingdom), and High Priest Akyshi Gilmore (Yacothia).